jagaad-academy/fe-course/README.md

 # Summary

-Our mission is to grow the biggest community of companies and IT talents, so we teach software development courses and we also tailor B2B programs to update corporate team skills in IT.
+Our mission is to cultivate a diverse community of companies and IT talents, offering comprehensive software development courses and tailored B2B programs to enhance corporate team skills in the IT industry.

-We teach our students how to build dynamic web applications using HTML, CSS, and TypeScript: everything they need to know for developing interfaces.
+By joining our courses, you'll gain expertise in building dynamic web applications using HTML, CSS, TypeScript, and more.
+Our curriculum covers the most in-demand technologies, empowering you to choose the right tools for any project you encounter.

 ## After graduation students will be able to: